netxms/netxms-doc/admin/appendix.rst

     - 0
     - Yes
   * - EnableMultipleDBConnections
-    - Enable (1) or disable (0) multiple database connections from the NetXMS server.
+    - Enable (1) or disable (0) multiple database connections from the |product_name| server.
 This setting has no effect on SQLite databases.
     - 1
     - Yes
   * - EnableNXSLContainerFunctions